RasaHQ/rasa/docs/installation.rst

 First Alternative: Tensorflow
 -----------------------------

-To use the ``tensorflow_embedding`` pipeline you will need to install tensorflow as well as the scikit-learn and sklearn-crfsuite libraries.
+To use the ``supervised_embeddings`` pipeline you will need to install tensorflow as well as the scikit-learn and sklearn-crfsuite libraries.
 To do this, run the following command:

 .. code-block:: bash